 - Word origin of “class” – Online Etymology Dictionary: etymonline.com

 - Bendix, Reinhard, ed.
 1974.
 Class, Status and Power.
 2nd ed.
 London: Routledge & Kegan Paul.

 - Crompton, Rosemary, F. Devine, M. Savage, and J. Scott, eds.
 2000.
 Renewing Class Analysis.
-Oxford: Blackwell Publishers/The Sociological Review.
+Oxford: Blackwell/The Sociological Review.

-- Giddens, Anthony and David Held, eds.
+- Giddens, Anthony, and David Held, eds.
 1982.
 Classes, Power and Conflict: Classical and Contemporary Debates.
-Berkeley: University of California Press.
+Berkeley, CA: University of California Press.

 - Grusky, David B, ed.
 2014.
 Social Stratification: Class, Race and Gender in Sociological Perspective.
 4th ed.
-Boulder, Colorado: Westview Press.
+Boulder, CO: Westview Press.

 - Thompson, Edward Palmer.
 1963.
 The Making of the English Working Class.
 London: Gollancz.